langurmonkey/website-source/content/blog/2019/my-setup.md

 map bw shell cp %f ~/Pictures/wallpaper.jpg && ~/.local/bin/wal -c && ~/.local/bin/wal -a 85 -i ~/Pictures/wallpaper.jpg
 ```

-Additionally, I use this wee script to launch a new instance of ranger inside a urxvt terminal with a specific working directory:
+Additionally, I use this wee script to launch a new instance of ranger inside a terminal with a specific working directory:

 ```
 #!/bin/bash
-urxvt -cd "$1" -e ranger --cmd="shell ~/.local/bin/wal -R"
+termite -cd "$1" -e ranger --cmd="shell ~/.local/bin/wal -R"
 ```

 Whenever I need a new instance of ranger, I use the script.
-For example, I bind $sup+f to a new ranger-in-urxvt starting at the working directory of the currently focused window in my i3 configuration:
+For example, I bind $sup+f to a new ranger-in-termite starting at the working directory of the currently focused window in my i3 configuration:

 ```
-bindsym $sup+f exec ~/.dotfiles/bin/ranger-urxvt "\`$HOME/.dotfiles/bin/xcwd\`"
+bindsym $sup+f exec ~/.dotfiles/bin/ranger-term "\`$HOME/.dotfiles/bin/xcwd\`"
 ```

 Or I use ranger for displaying the mounted volumes from the udiskie tray icon, starting udiskie in this manner:

 ```
-exec --no-startup-id udiskie -f "/home/tsagrista/.dotfiles/bin/ranger-urxvt" --tray
+exec --no-startup-id udiskie -f "/home/tsagrista/.dotfiles/bin/ranger-term" --tray
 ```

 Finally, I use the following line to open the highlighted file instead of the selected file when pressing `l` or `arrow_right`.